About Liquid Trade Waste

 If your business falls into one of these categories, you will be required to pre-treat your liquid trade waste prior to discharging into our sewerage system.

-What is Pre-treatment?
+What is pre-treatment?

 Pre-treatment is achieved by using a device or piece of equipment to treat the liquid trade waste prior to discharging into the sewerage system.
 The type of pre-treatment device required is dependent on the nature of the activity and the volume and strength of the liquid trade waste it generates.